-This American lady, a former radical feminist and Southern Baptist from Oklahoma, studied the Quran, Sahih Muslim and fifteen other books on Islam in an attempt to convert the Arabs in her college class to Christianity and “save those poor ignorant heathens from the fires of hell.
-But guess what happened!
+This American lady, a former radical feminist and Southern Baptist from Oklahoma, studied the Quran, Sahih Muslim and fifteen other books on Islam in an attempt to convert the Arabs in her college class to Christianity and “save those poor ignorant heathens from the fires of hell.”
+Guess what happened?!

 The Introduction and Decision

 I was completing a degree in Recreation, when I met my first Muslims.
 It was the first year that we had been able to pre-register by computer.
 I pre-registered and went to Oklahoma to take care of some family business.
 The business took longer than expected, so I returned to school two weeks into the semester (too late to drop a course).

 I wasn’t worried about catching up my missed work.
 I was sitting at the top of my class, in my field.
 Even as a student, I was winning awards, in competition with professionals.

 Now, you need to understand that while I was attending college and excelling, ran my own business, and had many close friends, I was extremely shy.
 My transcripts actually had me listed as severely reticent.
 I was very slow to get to know people and rarely spoke to anyone unless was forced to, or already knew them.
 The classes I was taking has to do administration and city planning, plus programming for children.
 Children were the only people I ever felt comfortable with.